Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/m/mpi4py/USER.md

 3. It creates currently 1 script in the $RUNSCRIPTS directory:

-    -   `conda-python-simple`: This initialises Python in the container and then calls Python with the arguments of `conda-python-simple`.
+    -   `conda-python-simple`: This initialises Conda in the container and then calls Python with the arguments of `conda-python-simple`.
 It can be used, e.g., to run commands through Python that utilise a single task but all GPUs.

+    and it creates 1 script in the `bin` subdirectory of the module to be used outside the container:

+    -   `start-shell`: Creates a shell in the container, but nothing more.
+The Conda environment is not yet initialised.

 The container uses a miniconda environment in which Python and its packages are installed.
 That environment needs to be activated in the container when running, which can be done